-- 3.9 Members will be aware that a final audit report is issued when it has been agreed by management; this includes an agreement to implement the recommendations made.
-It is Internal Audit's responsibility to advise Members of progress on the implementation of critical and high priority recommendations; it is the responsibility of Officers to implement the recommendations by the agreed date. - 3.10 Three High priority recommendations were made within audits carried out during 2021/22.
-Members will continue to receive updates on the implementation progress of critical and High priority recommendations through the SIAS quarterly progress reports to the Audit Committee.
+3.7 Members will be aware that a final audit report is issued when it has been agreed by management; this includes an agreement to implement the recommendations made.
+It is Internal Audit's responsibility to advise Members of progress on the implementation of Critical and High priority recommendations; it is the responsibility of Officers to implement the recommendations by the agreed date.
+One High priority recommendation was made within audits carried out during 2022/23.
+Members will continue to receive updates on the implementation progress of Critical and High priority recommendations through the SIAS quarterly progress reports to the Audit Committee.

-4. Performance of the Internal Audit Service in 2021/22
+4. Performance of the Internal Audit Service in 2022/23